-3.1.2 Identify and report on the Neighbourhood Policing Team initiatives to address local problems and tackle local issues, including co-designed solutions, in line with Neighbourhood Policing Guidelines.

-3.1.3 Assess and evaluate the impact of partnership working with local communities, including but not exclusively, in areas of high deprivation and areas that have been repeatedly victimised.
+- 3.1.1 In collaboration with the community deliver the commitments outlined in the Local Policing Review. - 3.1.2 Identify and report on the Neighbourhood Policing Team initiatives to address local problems and tackle local issues, including co-designed solutions, in line with Neighbourhood Policing Guidelines. - 3.1.3 Assess and evaluate the impact of partnership working with local communities, including but not exclusively, in areas of high deprivation and areas tha have been repeatedly victimised.

-INDICATOR 3.1: POLICE IN PARTNERSHIP WITH LOCAL COMMUNITIES, INCLUDING PCSPS, IDENTIFY AND DELIVER LOCAL SOLUTIONS TO LOCAL PROBLEMS
+POLICE IN PARTNERSHIP WITH LOCAL COMMUNITIES, INCLUDING PCSPS, IDENTIFY AND DELIVER LOCAL SOLUTIONS TO LOCAL PROBLEMS